Bachelor of Nursing/Bachelor of Midwifery

 • mental health care settings.

-Professional experience placements begin in Trimester 1 of your first year and continue throughout every trimester of the course with a total of 800 hours for nursing and 21 weeks for the midwifery component.
+Professional experience placements begin in Trimester 1 of your first year and continue throughout every trimester of the course with a total of 800 hours for nursing and approximately 840 hours for the midwifery component.

 As a nurse and midwife, you will be part of the largest health professional group in the world.
 This means your skills will be in-demand, both in Australia and overseas.